Picovoice/picovoice/demo/android/README.md

 Copy your AccessKey into the `ACCESS_KEY` variable in `PicovoiceService.java` before building the demo.

+## Setup

+1. Open the project in Android Studio
+2. Go to `Build > Select Build Variant...` and select the language you would like to run the demo in (e.g. enDebug -> English, itRelease -> Italian)
+3. Build and run on an installed simulator or a connected Android device

 ## Running the Demo

 The default wake word is `Porcupine`.
 The default Rhino Speech-to-Intent context is `Smart Lighting`.
 Simply press start